rlauer6/doc-converter/README.md

 $ wget https://github.com/rlauer6/doc-converter/archive/master.zip
 $ unzip master.zip
 $ cd doc-converter-master
-$ ./bootstrap
 ```

 # Building an RPM

-Building the project RPMs can be done using the `build` script provided.
-Make
+Building the project RPMs can be done using the `build` script
-sure you've installed the `rpm-build` package and have a working RPM
+provided.
+Make sure you've installed `autoconf`, `automake`, and the
+`rpm-build` packages and have a working RPM build directory.
-build directory.

 ```
 $ ./build
 ```

-...or to build the RPMs and install them on in your S3 bucket...
+...or to build the RPMs and install them to your own S3 bucket...

 ```
 $ ./build bucket-name